 If you are curious about how creative therapy can help please get in touch.
 I will be happy to talk with you.

 I work from a peaceful, rural setting with lovely views within a short distance of Worcester and with good access to the M5.
 I have an MA in Art Psychotherapy and work in an integrative way combining good counselling skills with creative thinking.
-I use lots of different techniques and like to attune sessions to your interests.
+I use lots of different techniques and like to attune sessions to your interests and needs.
 Sessions may involve CBT, mindfulness, mind-body work, story telling and art work all of sorts.

 I often work with people who have found talking therapies difficult or with young people who are struggling to find the words for what is troubling them.

 I work face to face and have a Covid-19 risk assessment in place that I can discuss with you.
 I also work online and this is at a reduced fee of £35 per hour.
 In some circumstances I can work from a child's school or home but we would need to discuss this.